 6. Apple AirPods Pro: Best for Apple fans teaching

 The Apple AirPods Pro are really great earbuds that offer a superb design, as you'd expect from Apple, but also great quality.
-The reason these are lower down this list is that they're so expensive.
+The reason these are lower down this list is that these are so expensive.
 But for that money you get a set of comfortable and well-fitted earbuds that are totally wireless yet offer active noise cancellation.